 Zeteváralja

-Zeteváralja (in Romanian, Sub Cetate) is a small holiday settlement in Harghita County, part of the commune of Zetelaka, situated on the picturesque shores of the Zetelaka Reservoir, approximately 20 km from Odorheiu Secuiesc.
-This area has become a popular tourist destination thanks to the lake, created by damming the Nagy-Küküllő River, and the surrounding pine forests.
-The reservoir was originally built in the 1970s for flood protection and water management purposes, but today it primarily serves recreational, fishing, and holiday functions.
-The lakeside is lined with cabins, guesthouses, and inns, welcoming visitors year-round.
+Zeteváralja (in Romanian, Sub Cetate) is a small holiday settlement in Harghita County, belonging to the commune of Zetelaka, situated on the picturesque shore of the Zetelaka Reservoir, approximately 20 km from Székelyudvarhely.
+This area became a popular tourist destination thanks to the lake created by damming the Nagy-Küküllő River and the surrounding pine forests.
+The reservoir was originally built in the 1970s for flood control and water management purposes, but today it primarily serves recreational, fishing, and holiday functions.
+The lakeside is lined with cabins, guesthouses, and inns, welcoming visitors throughout the year.
 Most accommodations are located directly by the water or at the edge of the forest.
 During the summer, activities such as boating, kayaking, paddleboarding, swimming, and fishing provide entertainment.
-The area around the lake features designated fire pits, benches, and hiking trails for nature enthusiasts.
-For anglers, the reservoir is a peaceful fishing spot, home to species like carp, crucian carp, and perch.
-In winter, the landscape takes on a quieter charm but remains an excellent destination for those seeking tranquillity and fresh air.
-The nearby routes leading to places like Székelyvarság, Firtos Peak, or Gordon Hill are easily accessible, offering opportunities for mountain hiking or shorter excursions for outdoor enthusiasts.
-Zeteváralja is not a bustling holiday resort but a serene, nature-focused retreat where the Székely hospitality, homemade flavours, clean air, and slower pace of life all contribute to a truly fulfilling experience.
+Around the lake, there are designated fire pits, benches, and hiking trails available for nature enthusiasts.
+For anglers, the reservoir is a peaceful fishing spot, home to carp, crucian carp, and perch.
+In winter, the area takes on a quieter charm but remains an excellent destination for those seeking tranquillity and fresh air.
+The nearby routes leading to Székelyvarság, Firtos Peak, or Gordon Hill are easily accessible, offering opportunities for mountain hiking or shorter excursions for outdoor lovers.
+Zeteváralja is not a bustling holiday resort but a serene, nature-focused retreat where Székely hospitality, homemade flavours, fresh air, and a slower pace of life all contribute to a complete and fulfilling experience. - editorial content -

 Arrival